-- The best in class: connect with TripSchool or International Tour Management Institute for graduates who are trained and ready to put their learnings into action
+- The best in class: connect with TripSchool, International Tour Management Institute, or the Pathways Project for graduates who are trained and ready to put their learnings into action

 - Natural entertainers: reach out to local community theatres, improv classes, comedy clubs, or even post a job on Playbill

 - Seasonal guides: go for the high school or college crowd by asking if you can put up a job flyer on campus bulletin boards or nearby coffee shops